-It is defined here as the subjugation of senses by focusing on the knowledge that all is Brahman.
-This should be practised continuously.
+This Upanishad defines Yama as the subjugation of senses by focusing on the knowledge that all is Brahman.
+This should be practiced continuously.

 Mauna is silence by speech and mind.
-It is to be attained by yogis.
-For folks, it is mere words of mouth, but not applicable to yogis.
-The wordless mouth will lead to thoughtless mind.
+Yogis should attain this.
+For folks, it is mere word of mouth, but not applicable to yogis.
+A wordless mouth will lead to a thoughtless mind.

 Desa is a secluded place where there is no one in the beginning and no one in the end and one is through.
 Yogi should select a place free from disturbances.

-Kala literarily means time which can be measured with a blinking of eye or Matra.
+Kala literally means time which can be measured with a blinking of the eye or Matra.
 The duration of such time (a blink) will differ from Brahman and other beings downwards.

-Mula-bandha is the root of all the worlds.
-The worlds, the sage here means all the chakras.
-Without Mula-bandha you could not travel those worlds.
+Mula Bandha is the root of all the worlds.
+The worlds, the sage here means all the Chakras.
+Without Mula Bandha, you could not travel those worlds.
 It will control the mind also.
-(How to practice Siddhasana and Mula-bandha are explained in other yoga texts which will be enumerated later.)

-Deha-Samyama is the equilibrium of the body.
-In the Ayurvedic sense, the body should be free from three doshas, Vada, Pita and slethuma.
-Then only it will be absorbed in the balanced Brahman.
+Deha Samyama is the equilibrium of the body.
+In the Ayurvedic sense, the body should be free from three doshas, Vada, Pita, and slethuma.
+Then only there will a complete absorption in the balanced Brahman.
 If not, the body is like a tall tree with dry leaves.

 Seeing the tip of the nose, one should merge with the Brahman.
 Mere seeing the tip of the nose is not enough.

-Pranayama is called here as Prana-Samyama.
+Pranayama is called here as Prana Samyama.
 Control of Prana is achieved by controlling the breath.
-By Prana-Samyama control over modification of mind is gained by the perception of Rechaka (expiration) as avoidance of phenomenal world, Puraka (Inspiration) as revolving of cognition: “I am that Brahman” and Kumbhaka (retention of breath) as the steadiness of maintaining the same cognition.
+By Prana Samyama control over the modification of the mind is gained by the perception of Rechaka (expiration) as avoidance of the phenomenal world, Puraka (Inspiration) as revolving of cognition: “I am that Brahman” and Kumbhaka (retention of breath) as the steadiness of maintaining the same cognition.
 Otherwise, it will give mere nose ache.

 The experience of finding Brahman in all the objects of desire is Pratyahara.
-It should be practised continuously.
+It should be practiced continuously.